 Other states require additional benefits such as prescription medicine.

-Many states are still developing their rules for short term health insurance.
+Many states are still developing their rules for short term medical insurance.

 The Trump Regulation specifically states that the expansion will “expand more affordable coverage options to consumers who desire and need them, to help individuals avoid paying for benefits provided in individual health insurance coverage that they believe are not worth the cost, to reduce the number of uninsured individuals, and to make available more coverage options with broader access to providers than certain individual health insurance coverage has.”